 6:30 PM–8:30 PM Maison Francaise East Gallery, Buell Hall

 A film by Ousmane Sembène (1966, 65 min.).
-Screening followed by a conversation with Souleymane Bachir Diagne, Mamadou Diouf, Maboula Soumahoro and Nora Philippe
+Screening followed by a conversation with Souleymane Bachir Diagne, Mamadou Diouf, and Maboula Soumahoro

 To RSVP, please click here.